Buxton railway station

 Buxton railway station serves the Peak District town of Buxton in Derbyshire, England.
-It is managed and served by Northern.
-The station is 25+3/4 mi south east of Manchester Piccadilly and is the terminus of the Buxton Line.
+It is managed and served by Northern Trains.
+The station is 25+3/4 mi south-east of Manchester Piccadilly and is the terminus of the Buxton line.

 History

 Two railways arrived in Buxton almost simultaneously in 1863.
 The Stockport, Disley and Whaley Bridge Railway, heavily promoted by the London and North Western Railway (LNWR), built its line from Manchester to Whaley Bridge and extended it to Buxton.
 Meanwhile, the Midland Railway extended the Manchester, Buxton, Matlock and Midlands Junction Railway from Rowsley.
 When the Midland extended its main line to New Mills in 1867, to bypass the LNWR, Buxton became a branch line from Millers Dale.
-The two railways planned separate stations, but the town's leaders were concerned that the railway would damage the character of the place and requested that they be built side by side, and be in keeping with the existing architecture of the town.
+The two railways planned separate stations, but the town's leaders were concerned that the railway would damage the character of the place and requested that they be built side by side and be in-keeping with the existing architecture of the town.
 Consequently, the LNWR and Midland station were given identical frontages designed by Joseph Paxton, each being built from local stone and having a wrought iron glazed train shed roof, fronted with identical half-circle fan widows.

 The Midland station closed in 1967, along with the line to Rowsley, and the site is now a roadway.
 However, the line through Dove Holes Tunnel from Chinley is still used for freight, such as limestone from Tunstead, along with the old Midland branch into Buxton and part of the old Ashbourne Line (closed to passengers in October 1954), which remains in use to serve a lime works at Dowlow and the quarry at Hindlow.
 These both join the main line just outside the station, where there also a number of sidings to allow trains to reverse.
 The bay platform formerly used by Ashbourne line trains and the connecting curve from it towards Dowlow have been removed, though it is still possible to trace its route.
 The LNWR station now handles local trains into Manchester, using its line through Dove Holes and Chapel-en-le-Frith.

 The trainshed roof of the remaining station was removed, leaving only the fan window and its stonework at the end of the station as a remnant.
 In 2009 the fan window was restored to its former glory.